Code-Institute-Submissions/KateEllen-shoe_shop_JuneResub/README.md

 ### Colours

-The palette of colors for the site is simple, the main color is a shade of black
+The palette of colors for the site is simple, the main colors are black and white.
+I added a pop of yellow to catch the eye.

 ![Color-palette]()